11 Customizing Graphs

 For some plot types such as scatter, column or pie, you can modify the display properties of a single data point.

 To edit a single point:

-- For access to a wider range of customization options, (a) double-click on the selected point or (b) CTRL + double-click on unselected data point.
-Either will open the Plot Details dialog box with the focus set to edit the data point (identified in the left-panel of Plot Details by its row index number).
+- For access to a wider range of customization options, (a) double-click on the selected point or (b) CTRL + double-click on an unselected data point.
+This opens the Plot Details dialog box with the focus set to edit the data point (identified in the left-panel of Plot Details by its row index number).
 Then use controls on the tabs in the right panel to modify the appearance of the data point, add drop lines, data label, etc. Changes you make to the special point will not affect the appearance of other points in the same plot.

 To remove customizations made to a single data point: